Magnetism in Gemstones

 Daylight and UV Fluorescence

-Red and dark orange colors may primarily be the result of inter-valence charge transfer involving iron (Hoover 2013, pers. comm).
+Red and dark orange colors may also result from inter-valence charge transfer involving iron (Hoover 2013, pers. comm).
 Color-saturated orange gems are sometimes referred to in the trade as Tangerine Garnets, Fanta Garnets and Mandarin Garnets.
 Gomed is a term used for Hessonites found in India.

 The trade name for gems with light orange color is "Imperial" Hessonite.
 As with lighter Green Grossulars, lighter Hessonites plot closer to the pure end member than darker gems due to decreasing iron content.
 Light orange "Imperial" Hessonites also fluoresce pinkish orange under longwave UV light.
 Our studies with photoluminescent spectroscopy show that fluorescence is primarily due to trace amounts of manganese (Mn2+), although chromium is also often involved in fluorescence.
 The absence of fluorescence from manganese in dark orange and reddish orange Hessonites, which tend have higher magnetic susceptibility, could be due to the quenching effect of greater iron content.